-An alternative to the popular SE destinations is just a few hundred miles away, along with the central and southern Myanmar opening up to the Andaman sea and the Bay of Bengal, which beckons travelers looking for places to visit in Myanmar, which are plenty.
+An alternative to the popular SE destinations is just a few hundred miles away, along with central and southern Myanmar opening up to the Andaman sea and the Bay of Bengal, which beckons travellers looking for places to visit in Myanmar, which are plenty.

-Unspoilt and mostly undiscovered white sand beaches with clear water dotted with palm trees leading to dense tropical jungles, fewer tourists, luxurious accommodations and plenty of beach activities have turned Myanmar to be one of the hottest destinations for a beach getaway in SE Asia.
+Unspoilt and mostly undiscovered white sand beaches with clear water dotted with palm trees leading to dense tropical jungles, fewer tourists, luxurious accommodations and plenty of beach activities have turned Myanmar into one of the hottest destinations for a beach getaway in SE Asia.

-What’s better than watching a gorgeous sunset by a stunning beach on a holiday?
+What’s better than watching a gorgeous sunset by a stunning beach on holiday?
 In this post, I bring you the best beach destinations in Myanmar, from the most popular ones to the closest ones to reach from Yangon.

 One of the most famous Myanmar beaches is Ngapali in Thadwe town in the west of Myanmar in Rakhine state.
-The legend goes that the beach got its name after the city of Naples in Italy by a homesick Italian.
+The legend goes that the beach got its name after the city of Naples in Italy from a homesick Italian.

-A long stretch of the beach means that you can still have plenty of the coast for yourself if you get away a little further from these resorts to enjoy all the watersports.
+A long stretch of the beach means you can still have plenty of the coast if you get away a little further from these resorts to enjoy all the watersports.

-You can get a glimpse of their traditional life (surprisingly very different than in cities) by strolling or cycling in the streets of these villages, taste the local seafood in one of the small shops.
+You can get a glimpse of their traditional life (surprisingly very different than in cities) by strolling or cycling in the streets of these villages and tasting the local seafood in one of the small shops.

 It is one of the best beaches in Myanmar for snorkelling, kayaking and swimming.
 You can also try your hand at golf here.

-Where to stay in Ngapali beach
+Where to stay on Ngapali beach

 Getting to Ngapali beach

 From Yangon to Ngapali – The best way to travel from Yangon to Ngapali beach is to fly, which takes about 45 minutes.
 There are regular flights to Thadwe airport, the nearest airport in Thandwe town from Yangon Airport.

-Buses from Yangon to Ngapali – If you don’t mind enduring long hours on a bus, you can take a bus from Yangon to Ngapali beach, which takes between to 12 to 14 hours.
+Buses from Yangon to Ngapali – If you don’t mind enduring long hours on a bus, you can take a bus from Yangon to Ngapali beach, which takes 12 to 14 hours.
 There are overnight buses with aircon and proper seating.
 You can check the schedule and book the buses here.

 P.S. – The traffic is heavy in Yangon, so plan to arrive at Yangon airport early.

 From Mandalay to Ngapali – Although not as frequent as Yangon, there are flights from Mandalay to Ngapali.
-You can fly from Mandalay airport to Thandwe airport, and take a tuk-tuk or a taxi to Ngapali.
+You can fly from Mandalay airport to Thandwe airport and take a tuk-tuk or a taxi to Ngapali.

-2. Chuang Tha Beach
+Chuang Tha Beach

 Chuang Tha is one of the best beaches in Myanmar to visit, located in the Ayeyarwady Region.
 It is a perfect place to add to your Myanmar itinerary if you are short on time because it is one of the nearest beaches to Yangon.

-It is not as pretty given its white sand and long rows of shacks and restaurants lining up the coast, but it is surprisingly clean with clear water and lots to offer for everyone, from watersports to flying kites to snorkelling to swimming.
+It is not as pretty, given its white sand and long rows of shacks and restaurants lining up the coast, but it is surprisingly clean with clear water and lots to offer for everyone, from watersports to flying kites to snorkelling to swimming.